canada-ca/cloud-guardrails-O365/EN/03_Apply-Conditional-Access.md

 * Any access to the system should be from trusted locations; and
 * Any Administrative-level access would require MFA

-- [ ] Implement policies to monitor and prevent:
+* [ ] Implement policies to monitor and prevent:
 * Risky users
 * Risky sign-ins
 * Risk detections

-- [ ] Implement device-based conditional access policy and compliance status to either allow or block access to apps and services
+* [ ] Implement device-based conditional access policy and compliance status to either allow or block access to apps and services

 ## Additional Considerations

-- [ ] Prevent any unauthorised devices from accessing sensitive business or personal information.
+* [ ] Prevent any unauthorised devices from accessing sensitive business or personal information.
-- [ ] Ensure that users understand their responsibilities when using personal devices to access the data and services and the risks of sharing business data with unauthorised users
+* [ ] Ensure that users understand their responsibilities when using personal devices to access the data and services and the risks of sharing business data with unauthorised users
 * [ ] For Corporate Owned Devices, at a minimum, ensure that the following configurations are enforced:
 * Allows access to the Web Application Proxy (WAP) and authentication policies to ensure that the device is corporately owned
 * Ensure that MFA is enabled for all accounts including use of OTP application
 * [ ] For personal devices, at a minimum, ensure that the following configurations are enforced:
 * Ensure that MFA is enabled for all accounts including use of OTP application
 * Configure the data classification capabilities
+* Ensure that users understand their responsibilities when using personal devices to access the data and services and the risks of sharing business data with unauthorised users

 ## Validation